Medical Guardian Review 2023

 Pros About Medical Guardian

-• High quality: One of the first things I noticed when I took the Medical Guardian equipment out of the box was the high quality.
-It seemed sturdy and well made.
+- High quality: One of the first things I noticed when I took the Medical Guardian equipment out of the box was how sturdy and well made it was.

-• Custom features: Medical Guardian's systems offer unique and customizable features, including a caregiver app and wall buttons, that allow customers to build the right system for their lifestyles.
+- Custom features: Medical Guardian's systems offer unique, customizable features, including a caregiver app and wall buttons, that allow customers to build the right system for their lifestyles.

-• Comprehensive systems: Medical Guardian offers five packages to choose from.
+- Comprehensive systems: Medical Guardian offers five packages.
 Whether you’re active, a homebody, or a mix of both, Medical Guardian has a package for you.

-• Anytime cancellation policy: Unlike some other companies we’ve reviewed, like Life Alert, which locks you into a three-year contract, Medical Guardian requires no contracts.
+- Anytime cancellation policy: Medical Guardian doesn’t make you sign a contract, unlike some other companies we’ve reviewed, like Life Alert, which locks you into one for three years.
 You can cancel your service at any time without incurring a penalty.

-• Ease of use: Medical Guardian’s systems are all very easy to set up and use.
-Each system only features a few buttons to keep things as simple and intuitive as possible.
+- Ease of use: Medical Guardian’s systems are easy to set up and use.
+Each system only features a few buttons to keep things simple and intuitive.

 Cons About Medical Guardian

-• High monthly rates: Medical Guardian has higher monthly rates than some other companies in the industry.
+- High monthly rates: Medical Guardian has higher monthly rates than some other companies in the industry.
 If you’re on a tight budget, you can find less expensive options.
-However, we do believe that Medical Guardian’s systems offer great value for money.
+We believe that Medical Guardian’s systems offer great value for money, however.

-• AT&T or Verizon coverage requirement: The company’s cellular systems require strong AT&T or Verizon coverage (provided by Medical Guardian), so if you live in an area with poor reception, the on-the-go system may not be the best option for you.
-Your only option will be the Classic Guardian, which is an at-home landline system.
+- AT&T or Verizon coverage requirement: The company’s cellular systems require strong AT&T or Verizon coverage (provided by Medical Guardian), so if you live in an area with poor reception, the on-the-go system may not be the best option for you.
+Your only option will be the MGClassic, which is an at-home landline system.

-• No free trial period: Medical Guardian doesn’t offer a free trial like other companies do.
+- No free trial period: Medical Guardian doesn’t offer a free trial like some other companies.
 If you’d like to try out a system with a free trial, visit our LifeStation review or Bay Alarm Medical review.

 Overview of Medical Guardian